sw7group/secrets.js/README.md

 ## About

-react-native-secret-sharing is an implementation of [Shamir's threshold secret sharing scheme](http://en.wikipedia.org/wiki/Shamir's_Secret_Sharing) in JavaScript, for React Native.
+This is an implementation of [Shamir's threshold secret sharing scheme](http://en.wikipedia.org/wiki/Shamir's_Secret_Sharing) in JavaScript, for React Native.

 It can be used to split any "secret" (i.e. a password, text file, Bitcoin private key, anything) into _n_ number of "shares" (each the same size in bits as the original secret), requiring that exactly any number _t_ ("threshold") of them be present to reconstruct the original secret.